oggnimodd/noflix/README.md

-# NoFlix App
+# Noflix App

 ## Description

-NoFlix is a mobile application built with React Native and Expo.
+Noflix is a mobile application built with React Native and Expo.
 The application is designed to provide users with a platform to discover and learn about various movies.
 Users can search for movies, view detailed information about each movie, and even see a list of trending, upcoming, and top-rated movies.

 ## Screenshots
 ![Demo](./ss/demo.png)